digiscot/digiscot-website/pages/projects/link-housing.md

 Starting on 21st January 2015, Link initiated a 13 week course which covered financial capability, employability, computer skills and getting online.
 This was delivered on behalf of Link by Be Inspired Consultancy Ltd. and part funded by the SCVO Challenge Fund.

-Areas covered by the traning were;
+Areas covered by the training were:

 Financial Capability

 •	Bank Account, or Credit Union Account
 •	Comparing prices, APR explanation, managing energy bills
 •	Paying bills online

 Digital Inclusion

 •	Basic skills needed to use a computer, access for work, benefits & budgeting
 •	An email account generated where necessary
 •	Training materials to review and practice following each session